Criteria for entropic curvature on graph spaces: Refined results for structured graph spaces

 As an example, on the discrete hypercube $\X=\{0,1\}^n$, since $L_{0}^{d(x,y)}(x,y)=d(x,y)!$ and $\sigma_i(x)\in ]x,y]$ if and only if $x_i\neq y_i$ for any $x,y\in \{0,1\}^n$, a simple expression holds for the cost $\widetilde T_2(\pi)$ in that case, namely

-Such a type of cost has been first introduced by K. Marton \cite{Mar96} to get refined concentration properties on bounded spaces related to the one reached by M. Talagrand with the so-called convex-hull method (see \cite[Section 4]{Tal95}).
-Actually, the definition of $\widetilde T_2$ on any structure graph can be interpreted as an extension of the transportation costs introduced by K. Marton and M. Talagrand on the hypercube.
+Such a type of weak transport cost has been first introduced by Marton \cite{Mar96} to get refined concentration properties on bounded spaces related to the one reached by Talagrand with the so-called convex-hull method (see \cite[Section 4]{Tal95}).
+Actually, the definition of $\widetilde T_2$ on any structure graph can be interpreted as an extension of the transportation costs introduced by Marton and Talagrand on the hypercube.
 These costs belong to a larger class of costs named {\it weak transport costs} introduced in the paper \cite{GRST14}.

 Observing that $\sum_{\sigma\in S_x}r(x,\sigma(x),\sigma(x),y)=1$, by the Cauchy-Schwarz inequality, one has

 By definition, let us call {\it $\widetilde T_2$-entropic curvature} of the discrete space $(\X,d,m,L)$ the best constant $\widetilde\kappa_2\in \R$ such that \eqref{deplacebis} holds with $C_t = \widetilde\kappa_2 \,\widetilde T_2.$ As a consequence of the last inequality, if $\widetilde \kappa_2\geq 0 $ or $\widetilde \kappa\geq 0 $ then $2 \widetilde \kappa_2\geq \widetilde \kappa\geq \widetilde \kappa_2/\sup_x |\Sc_x|$.